Tea: Early tea drinking

 The earliest known physical evidence of tea was discovered in 2016 in the mausoleum of Emperor Jing of Han in Xi'an, indicating that tea from the genus Camellia was drunk by Han dynasty emperors as early as the second century BC.
-The Han dynasty work, "The Contract for a Youth", written by Wang Bao in 59 BC, contains the first known reference to boiling tea.
+The Han dynasty work "The Contract for a Youth", written by Wang Bao in 59 BC, contains the first known reference to boiling tea.
 Among the tasks listed to be undertaken by the youth, the contract states that "he shall boil tea and fill the utensils" and "he shall buy tea at Wuyang".
-The first record of tea cultivation is also dated to this period, during which tea was cultivated on Meng Mountain (蒙山) near Chengdu.
-Another early credible record of tea drinking dates to the 3rd century AD, in a medical text by Hua Tuo, who stated, "to drink bitter t'u constantly makes one think better."
-However, before the Tang dynasty, tea-drinking was primarily a southern Chinese (Southern dynasties) practice centered in Jiankang.
+The first record of tea cultivation is dated to this period, during which tea was cultivated on Meng Mountain (蒙山) near Chengdu.
+Another early credible record of tea drinking dates to the 3rd century AD, in a medical text by the Chinese physician Hua Tuo, who stated, "to drink bitter t'u constantly makes one think better."
+However, before the Tang dynasty, tea-drinking was primarily a southern Chinese practice centered in Jiankang.
 Tea was disdained by the Northern dynasties aristocrats, who describe it as inferior to yogurt.
-It became widely popular during the Tang dynasty, when it was spread to Korea, Japan, and Vietnam.
+It became widely popular during the Tang dynasty, when it spread to Korea, Japan, and Vietnam.
 The Classic of Tea, a treatise on tea and its preparations, was written by the 8th century Chinese writer, Lu Yu.
-He was known to have influenced tea drinking on a large part in China.
+The current Chinese word for tea (茶) appeared in The Classic of Tea by removing a stroke from the word tu.
+Lu was known to have influenced tea drinking on a large part in China.

 Developments

 Through the centuries, a variety of techniques for processing tea, and a number of different forms of tea, were developed.
-During the Tang dynasty, tea was steamed, then pounded and shaped into cake form, while in the Song dynasty, loose-leaf tea was developed and became popular.
+During the Han and Six Dynasties, tea was steamed and pounded, shaped into cake form, slowly dried over low fire, and suspended to air dry.
+Chunks of tea were then boiled to drink, flavoured with orange peels, jujube, mint, ginger or scallion.
+Tea was similarly prepared in cake form during the Tang dynasty, but the technique slowly changed.
+By the Song dynasty, loose-leaf tea was developed and became popular.
 During the Yuan and Ming dynasties, unoxidized tea leaves were first stirred in a hot dry pan, then rolled and air-dried, a process that stops the oxidation process that would have turned the leaves dark, thereby allowing tea to remain green.
 In the 15th century, oolong tea, in which the leaves are allowed to partially oxidize before being heated in the pan, was developed.
 Western tastes, however, favoured the fully oxidized black tea, and the leaves were allowed to oxidize further.
 Yellow tea was an accidental discovery in the production of green tea during the Ming dynasty, when apparently careless practices allowed the leaves to turn yellow, which yielded a different flavour.